 Executive Coach, Senior Consultant, Facilitator

-Monique is a featured activist in The Spirit of Social Change: Love, Hope, Faith and Joy in Intersectional Activism and published author in Spirited: Affirming the Soul and the Black Gay/Lesbian Identity.
-Monique earned a Master’s degree in Organization Development from American University in Washington, D.C. where she was awarded a Segal-Seashore Fellowship for her commitment to social justice.
-She also has a certificate from the Hartford Seminary in Women’s Leadership, is a certified coach and a Reiki Master.
+As an architect of relationships, I work to fortify the core of the organization and align organizational missions with resources and outcomes.
+As a fundraising and organization development professional, I have successfully authored multi-million-dollar grants, directed multi-year strategic planning processes, and worked with leadership teams to resolve longstanding conflicts.
+I am a featured activist in The Spirit of Social Change: Love, Hope, Faith and Joy in Intersectional Activism and published author in Spirited: Affirming the Soul and the Black Gay/Lesbian Identity.
+I earned a Master’s degree in Organization Development from American University in Washington, D.C., where I was awarded a Segal-Seashore Fellowship for my commitment to social justice.
+Building on my womanist and spiritual values, I secured a certificate from the Hartford Seminary in Women’s Leadership.
+Finally, and most significantly, I am a lifelong student of energy healing, channeling and a Reiki Master.

 The Science Behind Our Practice

 Our work is grounded in established methodologies and models of human and organizational behavior, including, but not limited to the following:

 The competencies of emotional intelligence (self-awareness, self-management, social awareness and relationship management) account for an individual’s ability to understand their own and others’ emotions and use that information to guide decision-making and action.
 Research has shown that leaders who master the competencies of emotional intelligence have a distinct advantage.

 The incredible developments in neuroscience research over the last several decades have enabled a greater understanding of how practices that promote positivity and resilience—both individually and organizationally—have a significant and lasting impact on our capacity for creative thinking, productivity, efficiency, empathy, focus and more.